-I am a Chicagoan working at a Big 4 Accounting firm.
+I am a Chicagoan working in Finance.
+I like Finance, but I love baseball.
 I have loved sports, especially fantasy sports and statistics, since I was a little kid.
 I'm a huge fan of the Cubs, and a big-time fantasy baseball and football player.

 by Fantasy in 2 wks ago